OpenUnited/ux-prototype/README.md

 ## The Goals of this repo

+For OpenUnited to be successful, contributors to the OpenUnited platform need to be able to generate, validate and ship new ideas and improvements to production safely, rapidly and with low cost/effort, together in a value chain.
+We seek to minimise friction in this total value chain of contributors.
+Accordingly, this "UX Prototype" application provides us with the following:

 1) **An easy, fast and unambiguous way to explore UX flows and designs** for the OpenUnited platform.
 Implication: we have UX Developers that communicate UX prototyping in html/css using a component library.